An Overview of the Spokeo People Search Engine

-Spokeo, the People Search Engine, is a very useful search engine that aggregates information about people from different public records sources and then compiles all this information into a single report that is easy to use and understand.
-The tool is great for finding information on friends, family members, and others.
+Spokeo, the People Search Engine, is an excellent search engine that aggregates information about people from different public records sources and then compiles all this information into a single report that is easy to use and understand.
+The Spokeo public records search engine is great for finding information on friends, family members, and others.

-Depending on what is available for a particular person, Spokeo’s search results can include a person’s address, phone number, gender, marital status, possible email addresses, social media accounts and various other public records.
+Depending on what is available for a particular person, Spokeo’s search results can include a person’s address, phone number, gender, marital status, possible email addresses, social media accounts, and other public records.
 If you’re ready to check it out, click on the ubtton below to get started.
 Otherwise, read on for more information.

 What are Public Records?

 Public records are official records that public agencies maintain.
 These records include such information as birth records, marriage certificates, and death certificates.
 It can also contain data and corporate information, and property details.

 Information that may be available via Spokeo includes:

 - Full name, age, current address, and email

 - An aerial photograph of the home and/or map view